 Comment on or like photos or videos posted by your followers, especially if your hashtag or product is involved.

 Use your followers’ photos if they’re brilliant – with permission, of course, and don’t forget to acknowledge the person who took the original image in the description accompanying the photo or video.
 For example “We really love this photo Jenny Smith took of her woodwork project using our…”

-@Mention your followers in your descriptions when appropriate.
+@Mention your followers in your video descriptions when appropriate.
 If you are sharing a follower’s photo or if you’re announcing the winner of a hashtag competition, use the @mention tag.
-It’s simple to do and it really personalises things – it could really make someone’s day if they found that you had mentioned them (and they will find out!).
+It’s simple to do and it really personalises things – it could really make someone’s day if they found that you had mentioned their video or image (and they will find out!).